Measuring the properties of homogeneous turbulence in curved spacetimes: Conclusions

 As a first practical application of our approach, we have explored the turbulence produced in GRMHD simulations of SANE-accretion models onto a Kerr BH.
 Because of the large disparity in scales, we have decomposed our analysis in four distinct regions, namely, the near-horizon (NH) region, the disc, the wind, and the jet, as they have distinct turbulence properties and, more importantly, probe regions with significantly different curvature.
 In this way we were able to demonstrate that the new approach can capture the typical behavior of an inertial-range cascade that is expected from classical turbulence and that this behaviour is present both in the high-curvature NH region but also in the mild-curvature jet region.
 More importantly, we have found that differences up to $40-80\%$ emerge in the vicinity of the event horizon with respect to the standard flat-spacetime approach.
 While these differences tend to disappear at larger distances, where differences in coordinate and proper lengths become smaller, our study highlights that curvature effects are important in characterising turbulence and that special care needs to be paid when analysing turbulence in strongly curved spacetimes.

 While this work is meant to lay the ground of a novel approach to measure the properties of homogeneous turbulence in curved spacetimes, it can be extended in a number of ways.
 First, by applying it to numerical simulations of accretion onto BHs in three spatial dimensions.
 Second, by exploring different accretion modes, \eg MAD or alternate poloidal polarity so as to assess if larger/smaller deviations are present in those cases.
 Third, by evaluating the properties of turbulence in spacetimes that are not as extreme as those near BHs but where turbulence plays a fundamental role.
 A good example in this respect are the turbulent motions encountered in the remnant of a binary neutron-star merger~\citep{Baiotti2016, Radice2024}.
 Finally, by applying the formalism to contexts that are not those of GRMHD simulations but rather of particle-in-cell simulations, where turbulent motion is starting to be evaluated~\citep{Meringolo2023, Imbrogno2024} also in curved spacetime~\citep{Parfrey2019, Vos2024, Meringolo2025a}.
-We plan to explore these extensions in future works.
+While we plan to explore these extensions in future works, a more substantial progress will be achieved when the issue of turbulence is explored in a fully covariant and four-dimensional framework, possibly employing four-dimensional Fourier transform in Riemann normal coordinates~\cite[see, \eg][]{ParkerToms2009, Calzetta2025, Calzetta2025b}.